Fourteen Years Ago.

 “Besides a violent criminal who just attacked two members of the Royal Guard?” she replied, raising an eyebrow, “Yes, actually.
 You’re Michael Lockheart, and my grandmother told me you’d be back here one day to do something stupid.
 I thought she meant you’d hit on me, not literally hit the guards.”

 She had a little smirk on her face when she said this.
 I couldn’t help but chuckle.
 Don’t call it too soon.
-Had I bothered to come here in the past decade, you’d be absolutely right.
+Had I bothered to come here before now, you’d be absolutely right.

 “I can take care of myself.”
 She remarked, confidently.
 “But don’t worry.
 I honor my grandmother’s words, and I believe she said quite clearly that the Lockhearts would always be welcome here.”